xchem/FFF_Workshop/docs/A7_CHEMINFORMATICS.md

 ### [[Previous section]](A4_SETS_INTERACTIONS.md) [[Next section]](A8_SELECTIONS.md)

+- Example elaboration series from openbind 2a
-- calculate scaffolds
+- calculate other scaffolds in the data
-- calculate scaffold relationships
-- MoCASSIn?
-- Posebusters?
-- Molecular weight histograms and other plotting
+- substructure queries, similarity queries

 ## FAQ